fractalide/fractalide/README.md

 * Our choice of actors *do not have any* methods calls, but *do have* the typical functional `input-transform-output` approach which allows us to keep things simple to reason about.
 In other words, you're not going to find many 100 millisecond RPC here.

 ## Problem 2
-* Data exchange serialization between components aren't condusive to change, as components break.
+* It's easy to disrespect API contracts in many microservices setups.

 ## Solution
 * The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto contracts which conveniently hands structured data to you.
+* A Fractalide upstream component `U` might use Contract `X` to send data to downstream component `D`, each component will reference exactly the same Contract `X` by name alone, hence guaranteeing the two components use the same contract.
+Indeed, one cannot connect the graph if `U`'s output port and `D`'s input port aren't the same contract.
+Say you change Contract `X`'s schema, nix will lazily recompile Component `U` and `D` and the type checks will fail.
+Thus you're sure arbitrary changes to contracts will cause dependent components to fail.
+Allowing you to have extremely high confidence that APIs are respected.
+This kind of behaviour isn't exhibited in other microservice deployments where components construct arbitrary JSON data structures.
-* Components communicate using `Cap'n Proto`, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protol buffers ([read the website](http://capnproto.org)).
-This serialization protocol can be extended without breaking older components.
+* Fractalide components communicate using `Cap'n Proto` contracts, which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protol buffers ([read the website](http://capnproto.org)).
+Even better yet, Cap'n Proto contracts can be extended without breaking other components.
 That would be a problem if we weren't in control of our deployed component versions.

 ## Problem 3
 * Keeping track of deployed component versions and dependencies is a nightmare in many microservice setups.
 Especially when upgrading or rolling back.

 ## Solution
 * [Nix](http://nixos.org/nix) is a declarative lazy language.
 Nix will make the system reflect your system description exactly.
-We use nix to coordinate everything.
 Nix will become one of the next important polyglot languages, so you might as well start [learning](https://nixcloud.io/tour/?id=1) it now.
 * Each component is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
 They may also draw from the wealth of [crates.io](https://crates.io), allowing for non-trivial components to be built easily.

 ## Problem 4
-* Updating a single component in an entire cluster of nodes can be hard in many microservices setups.
+* Updating a single service in an entire cluster of nodes can be hard in many microservices setups.

 ## Solution
 * [Nix](http://nixos.org/nix) as the common language between [Nixops](http://nixos.org/nixops), [Hydra](http://nixos.org/hydra) and [NixOS](http://nixos.org/nixos) meaning we have Continuous Integration and Code Deployment solved for free.
 Nix will only updates a service that has changed.
 The process can be done automatically upon every commit.
-Hydra could compile the needed subnet hierarchies then use automatically use nixops to immediately deploy the components.
+Hydra could compile the needed subnet hierarchies then automatically use nixops to immediately deploy the components.
 The process could be manual too.

 ## Problem 5
 * Test driven development?
+* "Agile"?

 ## Solution
-* Rust's type system allows you to do type driven development.
+* Rust's type checker, in combination with Cap'n Proto's type system, allows you to do type driven development.
+It would be disrespectful not to at least hat tip Rust's borrow checker here. *tip*
+* C4 is orders of magnitude more evolved than what "Agile" has become.

 ## Problem 6
 Security and business interests rarely align these days.